darko-mesaros/workshop-serverless-with-cdk/README.md

 # Building Serverless Applications with CDK - Workshop

+:point_up: **NOTE: This workshop uses TypeScript as it's lanugage of choice.
+But the same ideas can be applied to any other language supported** :point_up:

+:warning: **UPDATE 2020-11-05:** Added support for Python in the working examples!

 Welcome to this workshop, where I will attempt to take you through what it takes to create a bare-bone serverless Application with AWS Cloud Development Kit.